alexvdvalk/bullhorn-resume-loader/README.md

 Bullhorn Resume Loader is a command-line tool that allows you to load resumes and create candidate records in Bullhorn.
 This tool parses resumes from a specified folder and uploads the parsed data to Bullhorn, creating candidate records.

+## Warning

+This tool is currently in the testing phase.
+Use it at your own risk.
+Please provide any feedback or PRs.

 This command will:

 1. Log in to the Bullhorn API using the provided username and password.